+SmartClient Reference – Client Reference → Forms → DynamicForm

+SmartClient Reference – Client Reference → Forms → Form Items → FormItem

 Data Integration

 SmartClient DataSources provide a data-provider-agnostic interface to databound components, allowing those components to implement sophisticated behaviors that can be used with any data provider.
 In this chapter, we explain how to integrate a DataSource with various persistence systems so that the operations initiated by databound components can retrieve and modify persistent data.